-Looking to design your own T-shirt or launch your a knitwear collection?
-Outsourcing to China, or other low cost countries, may be your only option.
+Looking to design your own T-shirt or launch your knitwear collection?
+Outsourcing to China, or other low-cost countries, may be your only option.
 In this article, I explain what you need to know when selecting a clothing manufacturer, substance regulations, material quality and managing the product development and production process.

 Regardless of whether you’re an apparel startup looking to try out a new product line, or consider yourself the next Karl Lagerfeld, this article is packed with actionable advice for you.
 But first, I’ll explain why buying wholesale clothing from China is rarely an option.